Friends gather in Philadelphia to remember O’Shae Sibley, killed in a confrontation over dancing - The Philadelphia Sunday Sun

 Police said the teens used homophobic slurs and made anti-Black statements.

-Security camera video showed the argument had broken up and both groups had walked away when Sibley, who is Black, and his friends abruptly returned and crossed a parking lot to confront the white 17-year-old, who was recording with his phone.
+Security camera video showed the argument had broken up and both groups had walked away when Sibley and his friends abruptly returned and crossed a parking lot to confront the white 17-year-old, who was recording with his phone.

 In the video, Sibley could be seen following the teen and then lunging at him.
 The stabbing happened out of a clear view of the cameras.